KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 There are also individual extensions for ``SwiftUI/View/keyboardActionCalloutContainer(calloutContext:keyboardContext:)`` and ``SwiftUI/View/keyboardInputCalloutContainer(calloutContext:keyboardContext:)``.

-The ``SystemKeyboard`` and ``Keyboard/Button`` will automatically apply the proper extensions and update the context as you interact with them.
+The ``KeyboardView`` and ``Keyboard/Button`` will automatically apply the proper extensions and update the context as you interact with them.